ramisha-anwer/nust-connect/README.md

 # NUST Connect

 NUST Connect is our online system designed to guide students and employers through the co-op process.
-A professional job-seeking online platform for students and alumni to connect and network with industry professionals and NUST Placement office.

 ![Demo](demo.gif)